fjbarrett/fjbarrett.com-react/README.md

-# Personal Website, but in ReactJC
+# Personal Website, but in ReactJS

 This is currently just a site with links to my social profiles.